 A Municipal Alcohol Policy (MAP) helps support healthy communities by providing clear guidelines for alcohol use in municipal settings, and contributing to a culture of moderation in the community.
-BC Healthy Communities, in partnership with the BC Ministry of Health, is offering up to $7,000 in a grant to assist local governments to develop a Municipal Alcohol Policy.
+BC Healthy Communities is offering up to $7,000 in a grant to assist local governments to develop a Municipal Alcohol Policy.

 Every year in BC alcohol causes more than 20,000 hospital visits.
 The Centre of Addictions Research in BC estimates that over 2,000 deaths are alcohol related.
 In addition to the cost to our communities, the financial burden caused by alcohol related harm is estimated to be over $2 billion per year.
 Studies estimate that enforcement and health care costs exceed the revenue generated.

 Local governments (Municipalities, Regional Districts and First Nations) that own or manage venues where liquor is served have a number of legal responsibilities including:

 - Preventing under-age drinking;

 - Preventing the over-consumption of liquor;

 - Preventing overcrowding or unsafe conditions in licensed premises;